backdrop-contrib/image_effects/README.txt

 future, think e.g. of adding a "copy image style" feature.
 This allows to test D8 image module features in real life.

+Solving errors in the core image handling:
+- [#1554074]: scale does not work with imagemagick when dimensions are unknown?

 Which toolkit to use?
 ---------------------